Building Your Loan Portfolio: How Indirect Lending Can Play a Key Factor

 By: Web Finance Direct

 The ever-changing lending environment presents a number of challenges to banks and credit unions.
-When establishing and managing your auto loan portfolio, it is critical to maintain the proper balance.
+When establishing and managing your vehicle loan portfolio, it is critical to maintain the proper balance.
 This will not only help you increase your bottom line, but improve your client retention and relationships as well.
 That is where indirect lending comes into play.
 Over time, indirect lending can become a very profitable part of your lending portfolio because it helps you gain access to a large and motivated base of borrowers.

 In this article, you’ll learn about indirect lending, its key benefits, and how it can lead to loan growth and increase your loan portfolio’s overall profit margins.